sarahstrong314/MCR3U/4 - Exponential Functions/4 - Exponential Decay.md

 To solve problems involving predicting how much something decays after a period of time, all we have to do is model it as a function and plug in the desired value for the independent variable.

 A common application of exponential decay is decaying chemical elements.
 Unstable chemical elements have what is called a **half-life**, the amount of time it takes for half of it to decay.
 If there is 100 mg of a certain chemical element with a half-life of 50 years, its decay can be modelled with the function $f(x) = 100(\frac{1}{2})^\frac{x}{50}$.

+1. Plutonium-239 has a half-life of 24 years.
+How long will it take a 40 mg sample of Pu-239 to decay to 5% of its original amount?

+2. Titanium-44 has a half-life of 63 years.
+How long will it take a 100 mg sample of Ti-44 to decay to 25% of its original amount?